stephhhws/online-bookstore/README.md

   * Select your desired products and add them to your cart with a simple click.
 * Check Out the Shopping Cart:
   * Review your selected items and proceed to checkout for purchase.
+  * The check out form supports input validation as well as credit card validation.
 * View Order History:
   * Keep track of your past purchases and view details at any time.